pkuerten/phen-gen/README.md

 # Citation
 Javed, A., Agrawal, S. & Ng, P. C. Phen-Gen: combining phenotype and genotype to analyze rare disorders.
 Nat Methods.
 2014 Sep;11(9):935-7. doi:10.1038/nmeth.3046.
 Epub 2014 Aug 3.
 PubMed PMID: 25086502.

+# Phen-Gen standalone

+Our standalone (Version 1.0) is available under the GNU General Public License.
+It has been tested in Linux environment (Ubuntu 12.04.3 LTS, CentOS 6.1, and RHEL 6.1).

+To install the standalone:
+Check that Perl is already installed: type perl -v on the command line.
+If it's not available, click here to install it.
+Download the standalone.
+(Size 2.9 GB)
+Transfer the downloaded file to the directory where you want to run it (e.g. /home/yourusername/phengen).
+To decompress and extract the contents of the standalone: tar -zxvf Phen-GenV1.tar.gz To run the standalone:

+Execute the command:
+perl phen-gen.pl input_phenotype=< text > input_vcf=< vcf > input_ped=< ped > inheritance=< i > predictor=< p > stringency=< s > discard_de_novo=< d >

+Please refer to README.txt for a description of the command line and its parameters, and file formats.
+The approximate run time is 15 minutes.